sergiandreplace/sergiandreplace.com/content/post/20171008-flutter-planets-card-content.md

 As the list of planets is static and the data won't change, creating this information from code will be enough.

-First we create a class to hold information for a single planet:
+First, we create a class to hold information for a single planet:

 {{< highlight dart "linenos=true">}}
 class Planet {